 Enjoying the beauty of Lake Bohinj from the water is an absolute must.
-Stand up paddle-boarding, renting a canoe or kayak, or even sailing, are all fun options to choose from.
+Stand-up paddle-boarding, renting a canoe or kayak, or even sailing, are all fun options from which to choose.

 Canoe or kayak rentals are available both at Ribčev Laz and at Ukanc, although we saw sailboats only near the Zlatorog statue at Ribčev Laz.
 Visit the Tourist Info Center for more information.